-Law Enforcement can also use the database to help identify an individual they have encountered who is unable to communicate with them about their identity or address.
+With the assistance of our custom-built database, police officers can also learn the identity of an individual they have encountered who is unable to communicate with them about their identity or address.

-You can create a profile page for your loved one FREE of charge regardless of your local police department’s participation in the program, however, Law Enforcement will not have access to the database or the ability to send missing person notifications unless they have enrolled.
-Contact your local police department and municipality and tell them to partner with ID Me 911 to keep your loved ones safe.
+You can create a profile for your loved one FREE of charge regardless of your local police department’s participation in the program, however, they will not have access to the database or the ability to send missing person notifications unless they have enrolled.
+Please contact your local police department or municipality and ask them to partner with ID Me 911 to keep your loved ones safe.

 Your peace of mind is just as important as their safety.